-The words that best describe Renato Jimenez’s journey in this world are creativity, self-questioning, art, philosophy, meditation and religion.
+The words that best describe Renato Jimenez’s journey in this world are creativity, self-questioning, art and philosophy.

 Luiz Renato Jimenez was born in São Paulo (8 June 1967), the largest city in Brazil, and from a very young age had an attraction to all forms of art.
-As a child, he loved spending hours drawing everything around him and started studying music at the age of 7, when he used to “intrude on” his older sister’s acoustic guitar lessons.
+As a child, he loved spending hours drawing everything around him and also ‘intruding on’ his older sister’s acoustic guitar lessons.